Prof. Dr. Reinhard Kienberger

 Kienberger completed his first degree and earned his doctoral degree (2002) at Vienna University of Technology.
 A scholarship awarded by the Austrian Academy of Sciences (ÖAW) enabled him to work as a postdoctoral researcher at the Stanford Linear Accelerator Laboratory, USA (2004).
 Since 2006 he has headed a research group at the Max Planck Institute for Quantum Optics in Garching near Munich that he is a fellow of as well.
 Within the framework of the Excellence Initiative and the setting up of the Munich Center for Advanced Photonics (MAP) Excellence Cluster, in 2008 Professor Kienberger was appointed professor of experimental physics at TUM.
-From 2012 to 2013 he has held the position of interim chair of the Laser and X-ray Physics Department (E11).
-Since 2013 he has held that chair.
-Kienberger's 98 publications have been quoted over 9000 times, h-index 30 (2017).
+Since 2013 he has held the chair of the Laser and X-ray Physics Department (E11).
+In March 2018 he was appointed to the University Council at the TU Graz.
+Kienberger's 105 publications have been quoted over 10,000 times, h-index 32 (2018).

 - Prize for Research in Laser Science and Applications, European Physical Society (2016)

 - ICO Prize in Optics, International Comission for Optics (2010)